CMDT/TimeSeriesDataCapture/Documents/Proposal.md

 ---

 ## Proposal
+The whole project constits of 60 days of work, 47 will be dedicated for execution.

-The total days of execution are 47 which 32 will be allocated to development.
-The remaining 15 days will include stability testing and handover.
+The 47 days of execution will be split into 32 days for development and 15 days for stability testing and handover.

-We predicted the whole system will take 4 weeks (approx 150 hours) to build.
-The remaining 2 weeks allows us to iterate over the view page design and features twice.
+Out of the 32 days of development, we predicted building whole system would only take 147 hours (20 days) leaving us an extra 12 days .

+The remaining 12 days will be used to perform two iterations over the view page, tweaking design and/or adding new features.

+Each table below describes how the 147 hours (20 days) will be allocated:

 | Search Page Tasks               | Estimate (Hours) |
 |--------------------------------:|-----------------:|